 Localizing your website and going multilingual is a great way to reach a broader audience especially now that the internet has become so globalized.
 This, of course, is no easy task, but if done correctly it can yield great results for your business.
-A multilingual website can drive extra traffic to your site, increase conversion and solidify your presence on a foreign market.
+A multilingual website can drive extra traffic to your site, increase conversion, and solidify your presence on a foreign market.

 Right now you’re probably wondering “But will this work for me?”

 Well, to help you figure that out let’s start by looking at some of the advantages and disadvantages of setting up a website in more than one language.
-From there on, you be the judge of things.
+From there on, you are the judge of things.

 Advantages of running a multi-lingual site (Or A Site In Different Languages)

 A great benefit of adding a new language to your site is that you can apply the same marketing and SEO strategies as you did for the base version(just in a new language).

 Increase your sales conversion while maintaining customer satisfaction

 Back in 2011, a European study was conducted on people’s language preferences when browsing the web.
 And it yielded some interesting results.
 For example, 90% of the interviewed when given the choice would choose a website in their native language.
 This brings us to the conclusion that foreign users would be easier to convert if the site they’re interacting with is available in their native tongue.

 Rank for more keywords and get more visitors

 If your site already ranks well in Google for a plethora of keywords in its initial language chances are it will rank well in the new language as well.
 This in term can bring many new visitors to your site.